 - 2 teaspoons salt

 - vegetable oil for frying

-*you can easily use a store-bought pizza dough
+- You can easily use store-bought pizza dough.

-*To freeze, line a tray that fits into your freezer with baking paper.
-Arrange the uncooked pricked dough rounds on it making sure they do not touch.
-Freeze overnight.
-Once frozen, place in a plastic bag and back into the freezer.
+- To freeze these, line a tray that fits into your freezer with baking paper.
+Arrange the uncooked pricked dough rounds on it, making sure they don’t touch and freeze overnight.
+Once frozen, place them in a plastic bag and back into the freezer.

-In the bowl of your stand up mixer or a large bowl if you are kneading by hand, add the lukewarm water, and yeast, let sit for 5 minutes until frothy, then stir to combine.
+In the bowl of your stand up mixer or a large bowl, if you are kneading by hand, add the lukewarm water and yeast and let it sit for 5 minutes until frothy, then stir to combine.

-Add flour, yogurt, salt, olive oil, and with the hook attachment, start to combine on low speed adding lukewarm water as required (approximately ¾ – 1 cups of lukewarm water).
-Raise to medium speed and continue to knead for approximately 5 minutes or until you have a smooth elastic dough (you may need to scrape the hook halfway through kneading).
+Add the flour, yogurt, salt, and olive oil, and with the hook attachment, start to combine at low speed, adding lukewarm water as required (approximately ¾ – 1 cup of lukewarm water).
+Raise to medium speed and continue kneading for approximately 5 minutes or until you have a smooth elastic dough (you may need to scrape the hook halfway through kneading).

 Cut the dough into 8 even pieces.
 Cover and set aside for 30 minutes to an hour.

 Sprinkle the bench with a little flour before rolling out each round to prevent it from sticking.
 Roll out each portion into approximately ½ cm in thickness.
 Using a round cutter, cut into the desired size.
 With a fork, prick each dough all over.
 Repeat the process with the rest of the dough.

 If you are planning on freezing these, skip step 4.
 (See notes from Rouba.)